 Pulling the art park together is a large sculpted arc displaying the inspirational sculpture park theme:

 “The arc of the moral universe is long, but it bends towards justice.”
 Martin Luther King Jr.

 In the beginning!

 The project is the brain child of Mark and Terri Avery.
 Mark sculpted a bust of Martin Luther King that he and Terri donated to the NAACP to grace the front of Sioux City’s Martin Luther King Transportation Center.
 From this project the idea for the sculpture park was ignited and a committee was formed once Flora Lee and the NCAAP signed on to help drive the project.
 Visit Local NCAAP’s website… Visit National NCAAP’s website…

-While Mark will be the primary sculptor for the busts, and the large dynamic sculpture anchoring the sculpture park, other sculptors will be hired to assist with the welding and the casting of the bronzes.
+While Mark was the primary sculptor for the busts and the large dynamic sculpture anchoring the sculpture park, other artists and experts were involved with the fabrication and installation of the project.

 “To celebrate the unity and awareness in our communities by recognizing and honoring courageous persons who sought justice and equality”